leandromoreira/digital_video_introduction/README.md

 > #### Hands-on: A video with a single I-frame
 > Since a P-frame uses less data why can't we encode an entire [video with a single I-frame and all the rest being P-frames?](/enconding_pratical_examples.md#1-i-frame-and-the-rest-p-frames)
 >
-> After you encoded this video, start to watch it and do a **seek for an advanced** part of the video, you'll notice **it takes some time** to really move to that part, that's because a **P-frame needs a reference frame** (I-frame for instance) to be rendered.
+> After you encoded this video, start to watch it and do a **seek for an advanced** part of the video, you'll notice **it takes some time** to really move to that part.
+That's because a **P-frame needs a reference frame** (I-frame for instance) to be rendered.
 >
 > Another quick test you can do is to encode a video using a single I-Frame and then [encode it inserting an I-frame each 2s](/enconding_pratical_examples.md#1-i-frames-per-second-vs-05-i-frames-per-second) and **check the size of each rendition**.